Dhruvp187/FaceDetection_dlib/README.md

 We welcome contributions and suggestions to make these additions more versatile and useful!
 If you encounter any issues or have ideas for enhancement, please open an issue or submit a pull request.

 Happy coding! 🚀

----

-Feel free to make any further adjustments to suit your preferences or provide more specific details.